dedasame/Unity3DTry/README.md

 Here is my first try to do a 3D game!

 My game looks like this rn...
+The little white thing is our player and the red thing is fatal for our player...
+Yea i know its gud ~(>_<~)
 ![Sec](https://github.com/dedasame/Whispers-In-The-Dark/assets/106378288/520f6c33-26dc-4019-9847-bdf7ed934aa4)

 My Goals: